 =UNIQUE(range)

-If we have a list of sales representatives and their sales figures, here is how the UNIQUE function can be applied to retrieve the list of distinct sales reps and the list of unique sales reps.
+If we have a list of sales representatives and their sales figures, here is how to use the unique function.
+The UNIQUE function can be applied to retrieve the list of distinct sales reps and the list of unique sales reps.

 Understanding these distinctions not only enhances your ability to manipulate large datasets properly, but also equips you with the knowledge to apply the right type of data extraction based on your analytical needs.

 💡For more practical applications and to see these concepts in action through detailed examples, consider exploring further in our complete guide on using the UNIQUE function in Google Sheets.
-Here, you'll find advanced techniques such as filtering data based on specific criteria and creating dynamic dropdown lists, which can significantly elevate your data analysis tasks.
+Here, you’ll find refined techniques such as filtering your dataset based on specific criteria and creating a dynamic drop-down menu, which can elevate your data analysis tasks.

 Let's explore how QUERY paired with UNIQUE can simplify your daily tasks.